koriolismsu/koriolismsu.github.io/teaching.md

 title: ""
 ---

-## Introduction to the mathematical theory of diffraction
+# Introduction to the mathematical theory of diffraction

+The course was delivered to PhD students of department of Mathematics of the University of Manchester in spring 2026

 ## Lecture 1